All Collections

 caller

-A phone number or SIP account of the caller
+A phone number or SIP account of the one, who makes a call

 callee